Last updated

 • Improves the prevention and detection capabilities and strengthens defenses, benefiting the IT analyst.

-• Actionable intel on all the current and potential risks allow management to strategically plan ahead while factoring in the probability of occurrence and effects of the risks.
+• Actionable intel on all current and potential risks allows management to plan strategically while factoring in the probability of occurrence and effects of the risks.

 • Fraud prevention means consumers and other players in the organization can rest easy knowing their information is safe.